HPX 100 Health Promotion and Maintenance 3 SH

 HPX 215 Health Issues in the Schools (Grades PK–12) 3 SH

-This course is designed to meet the needs of individuals who are in education programs to learn about teaching health topics as mandated by Connecticut law (i.e., child sexual abuse, AIDS, drug education, suicide prevention, conflict resolution).
+This course is designed to meet the needs of individuals who are in education programs to learn about teaching health topics as mandated by Connecticut law (i.e., child sexual abuse, AIDS, alcohol, nicotine and other drugs, suicide prevention, conflict resolution).
 Curricula and developmentally appropriate lesson plans which can assist educators in providing information, attitude clarification and living skills will be presented and discussed.
 The course will provide a strong information base and the opportunity to practice those skills needed to teach potentially controversial and sensitive health topics.
-Prerequisite: education major; 30 credits of course work completed with a GPA 2.67 or higher.
+Prerequisite: Education major; 30 credits of course work completed with a GPA 2.67 or higher.